hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

     Console.ReadLine() |> ignore
     0
 {% endhighlight %}
-As you can see, you have to use "task" computation builder instead of "async", we have to use it to prevent problems with orlean's custom task scheduler(deadlocking).
+As you can see, there is a "task" computation builder instead of "async", we have to use it to prevent problems with Orleans’s custom task scheduler (deadlocking).
 You can find more documentation [here](http://dotnet.github.io/orleans/).
 Orleankka introduction is [here](https://medium.com/@AntyaDev/introduction-to-orleankka-5962d83c5a27)
 4. [Akka.net](http://getakka.net/)
-This is a port of a well known Akka fromework.
+This is a port of a well-known Akka framework.
 So a lot of documentation and usages in production.
 Current version of Akka.net is suitable for production use.
-This implementation is not so abstract as Orleans and gives us less guaranties and more control.
+This implementation is not as abstract as Orleans and gives us less guaranties and more control.
 Integration with fsharp implemented as "actor" computation expression.
-Lets check hello world in akka.net.
+Let’s check hello world in akka.net.
 {% highlight fsharp %}
 let aref =
     spawn system "my-actor"